Nonlinear semigroups and limit theorems for convex expectations: Introduction

-for a bounded closed non-empty set $\Lambda\subset\R^d$ and the previously mentioned references contain both CLT and LLN type results.
-We want to point out two major differences to the framework of this article.
-First, the main result Theorem~\ref{thm:LLN} is not restricted to sums of iid samples.
-Instead, we consider a sequence $(\psi_n)_{n\in\N}$ of recursively defined functions and are interested in the limit behaviour of
+for a bounded closed non-empty set $\Lambda\subset\R^d$.
+There are two major differences between the framework of this article and previous works.
+First, we consider a sequence $(\psi_n)_{n\in\N}$ of recursively defined functions and are interested in the limit behaviour of

-This includes, for instance, the case that the sample $\xi_{n+1}$ is randomly shifted by a function depending on the average of the previous samples $\xi_1,\ldots,\xi_n$.
-Second, working with convex rather than sublinear expectations enables us to obtain large deviation results as well, e.g., Cram\'er's theorem can be seen as LLN for the entropic risk measure.
-Moreover, based on the weak convergence approach by Dupuis--Ellis~\cite{DE97}, Lacker~\cite{Lacker} has previously worked in a similar setting with convex expectations and established a non-exponential extension of Sanov's theorem leading to polynomial convergence rates that only require the existence of finite $p$-moments.
-Large deviation theory based on other classes of risk measures has recently also been explored by several authors, see, e.g.,~\cite{KZ, Eckstein, BLT, FK}.
-Finally, we also want to mention LLN type results for capacities~\cite{MM} and for coherent lower previsions~\cite{DM}.
+While the choice $\psi_n(\tfrac{1}{n}, 0, \xi_1,\ldots,\xi_n):=\frac{1}{n}\sum_{i=1}^n \xi_i$ is clearly admissible, the sample $\xi_{n+1}$ can also be randomly shifted by a nonlinear function depending on the average of the previous samples $\xi_1,\ldots,\xi_n$, see Corollary~\ref{cor:LLN}.
+Second, our results are not restricted to sublinear expectations and therefore create a uniform framework to cover both LLN type results for samples with uncertain distribution and large deviation results.
+For instance, Cram\'er's theorem can be seen as LLN for the entropic risk measure, see Corollary~\ref{cor:cramer}.
+In view of this connection, the previously possibly unexpected scaling $\frac{1}{n}\E[nf(X_n)]$ instead of $\E[f(X_n)]$ suddenly appears to be very natural.
+We further extend Cram\'ers theorem to samples that are perturbed by a nonlinear function as in Corollary~\ref{cor:LLN}.
+In this case, the asymptotic convergence rate is lowered according to the size of perturbation, see Theorem~\ref{thm:cramer}.
+Finally, we pick up the setting from Lacker~\cite{Lacker}, based on the weak convergence approach in~\cite{DE97}, who has previously worked in a similar setting with convex expectations and established a non-exponential extension of Sanov's theorem.
+This leads to polynomial convergence rates that only require the existence of finite $p$-moments, see Theorem~\ref{thm:cramer2}.
+Large deviation theory based on suitable classes of risk measures has recently also been explored by several other authors, see, e.g.,~\cite{BLT,Eckstein,FK,KZ}.
+The abstract results are again illustrated by uncertain samples in Wasserstein spaces, see Theorem~\ref{thm:Wasser}.
+Finally, we want to mention related LLN type results for capacities, see~\cite{MM}, and for coherent lower previsions, see~\cite{DM}.

+The large deviation results obtained in Section~\ref{sec:LLN} show that the theory of nonlinear semigroups developed in Section~\ref{sec:SG} and the previous works~\cite{BDKN,BK} can be used to obtain asymptotic convergence rates.
+Furthermore, it is even possible to derive non-asymptotic rates for the limit in equation~\eqref{eq:intro} which yields error bounds for the LLN and CLT type results in Section~\ref{sec:LLN} and Section~\ref{sec:CLT}.
+These results require additional moment conditions and are consistent with the ones in~\cite{HJL21, HL20, Krylov, Song} for sublinear expectations.
+For details, we refer to~\cite{BJKL}.